Hero Background

 The National Association of Insurance Commissioners (NAIC) records complaints against life insurance companies on their yearly complaint index to protect consumers.
 The NAIC’s rating scale ranges from 0 to 10, with 1 as the average customer complaint rating.
 Companies should aim to be rated below 1.

 Great Western’s NAIC rating is 0.41.
-This excellent rating indicates a very strong customer service record, making their discontinuation of their final expense policies even more disappointing.
+This excellent rating indicates a very strong customer service record, making the discontinuation of their burial insurance even more disappointing.

 3